mpievolbio-scicomp/2023-04-04-MPIEvolBio/index.md

 {% endcomment %}

 <h2 id="schedule">Schedule</h2>
-Stay tuned, we'll publish the workshop schedule soon...
+The workshop schedule is here: https://github.com/mpievolbio-scicomp/2023-04-04-MPIEvolBio/wiki/Schedule#schedule

 {% comment %}
 Edit/replace the text above if you want to include a schedule table.